FTC- Data Breach Guidance

 Los Angeles Wants to Delay When Employers May Ask About Criminal Histories

-A Los Angeles City Council committee voted Tuesday to prohibit most employers in the city from asking about a job applicant’s criminal history until after a conditional offer has been made.
+A Los Angeles City Council committee voted Tuesday to prohibit most employers in the city from asking about a job candidate’s criminal history until after a conditional offer has been made.
 State and local governments in California are already prevented from asking whether a person has ever been convicted of a crime until an initial offer of employment has been made.
-President Obama announced in November that the federal government and its contractors would also stop asking about job applicants’ criminal histories in the preliminary stages of the interview process.
+President Obama announced in November that the federal government and its contractors would also stop asking about job candidates’ criminal histories in the preliminary stages of the interview process.
 The City Council’s Economic Development Committee voted 4-0 to extend that law to businesses with 10 or more employees, as well as to city contractors and subcontractors.

 Montana Data Breach Notification

 On October 7th, the International Association of Privacy Professionals reported that the Montana Department of Justice is publishing a list of reported data breaches on its website following the passage of data breach notification legislation in 2015.
 According to John Barnes from the state’s Department of Justice, the notification can be submitted in the form of an Excel spreadsheet or a PDF and should include information like the business name, the notification documents that were sent to the Department, the date of the start and end of the breach, and the estimated number of Montanans impacted by the incident.